TristanWebber/garage_monitor/arduino/README.md

 Anywhere there is a constant, or some configuration required for the implementation, I have opted to define in the `config.h` file.
 This provides a convenient central location where all device settings (pin allocations, wifi and mqtt credentials, intervals between reads etc.) can be stored.
 This approach allows for those to be changed in a single location, and makes it straightforward to avoid sharing sensitive information because it's the only one location that needs to be excluded from a repository.

 In the repository, a sanitised `_config.h` is included as a template.
-This needs to be updated on a case by case basis to ensure that the WiFi and MQTT credentials are set for the specific application.
+If you intend to use this for your own project, it will need to be renamed by dropping the leading `_` and the contents updated to ensure that the WiFi and MQTT credentials are set for the specific application.
+The template header file is named this way because the `.gitignore` is set to ignore the certificate file to prevent accidental sharing of potentially sensitive information.

 The `debug_print.h` file is a collection of macros allowing a straightforward approach to managing whether or not the microcontroller sends diagnostics to the serial interface.
 The reason for this choice is that the debug messages are useful in development, but in production, the device will not be connected to a computer, therefore debug messages to the serial are useless.